 Where to stay in Lisbon: We stayed at Apartment CCB View, a 2-bedroom apartment with free street parking a hop and skip away from the Jeronimos Monastery, Pasteis de Belem bakery and Belem Tower.
 To get into town, we took the local tram which brought us to Lisbon in under 10 minutes.
 Click here to check availability and rates for Apartment CCB View or Click here to see highly rated hotels in the heart of Lisbon!

 Days 7, 8, 9 and 10: Porto with day trips to Aveiro, Nazaré, Peniche, Baleal or the Douro Valley

 End your 10 days in Portugal in Porto.
-Porto is one of the most charming places I have ever visited, like a fine wine (or Port – get it?) that only gets better with age.
+Porto is one of the most charming places I have ever visited, like a fine wine (or Port – get it?) that only gets better with age – it is an essential stop for your Portugal trip.
 Porto straddles the river Douro and its cobblestone streets are lined with stacks of colourful buildings with trams that wind and weave their way between blocks.